 Where do I get a school directory?

-There is a link to an updated Greenwood School Directory on the top of the Weekly Update which is emailed every Tuesday.
+A Parent Directory can be found in your Greenwood School Family Portal.
+There is also a link on the top of the Weekly Update which is emailed every Tuesday.

 What time does school start and end?